apache/spark/docs/logging-monitoring/metrics.rst

-``scheduler.tasks.starving``            Number of tasks that cannot be scheduled because of no open slot in pool ``scheduler.orphaned_tasks.cleared``    Number of Orphaned tasks cleared by the Scheduler ``scheduler.orphaned_tasks.adopted``    Number of Orphaned tasks adopted by the Scheduler ``sla_email_notification_failure``      Number of failed SLA miss email notification attempts ``ti.start.<dagid>.<taskid>``           Number of started task in a given dag.
+``scheduler.tasks.starving``            Number of tasks that cannot be scheduled because of no open slot in pool ``scheduler.orphaned_tasks.cleared``    Number of Orphaned tasks cleared by the Scheduler ``scheduler.orphaned_tasks.adopted``    Number of Orphaned tasks adopted by the Scheduler ``scheduler.critical_section_busy``     Count of times a scheduler process tried to get a lock on the critical
+                                        section (needed to send tasks to the executor) and found it locked by another process.
+``sla_email_notification_failure``      Number of failed SLA miss email notification attempts ``ti.start.<dagid>.<taskid>``           Number of started task in a given dag.
 Similar to <job_name>_start but for task ``ti.finish.<dagid>.<taskid>.<state>``  Number of completed task in a given dag.
 Similar to <job_name>_end but for task